 No. 14 Texas Tech hits 16 3s in 91-62 win over No. 14 Kansas

-The Red Raiders (22-5, 10-4 Big 12) never trailed, scoring the game’s first five points.
-They made a season-high 16 3s while winning their fifth game in a row.
+That first 3-pointer by Culver started a string of five consecutive 3s — by five different players — to put the Red Raiders (22-5, 10-4 Big 12) ahead by double-digits to stay.
+When Davide Moretti made their eighth 3 with 6 1/2 minutes left in the first half, it was already 37-17 — the first time this season Kansas trailed by 20.
+Tech made 16 3-pointers overall and led by as many as 33 points.

-When Davide Moretti made their eighth 3-pointer with 6 1/2 minutes left in the first half, it was already 37-17, the largest deficit to that point for Kansas this season.
-The margin grew to as large as 33.
+“Obviously, Kansas didn’t play their best game tonight, but I think you have to give us a lot of credit,” coach Chris Beard said.
+“We were dialed in and we were really excited about the opportunity to play in a meaningful game like this in late February.”

-Texas Tech took over sole possession of second place in the Big 12, one game behind Kansas State (21-6, 11-3) with four regular-season games remaining.
+Texas Tech took over sole possession of second place in the Big 12, one game behind Kansas State (21-6, 11-3).
+The Red Raiders have won five in a row since their 16-point loss at Kansas three weeks ago when the Jayhawks led throughout.

 Kansas (20-7, 9-5), which has won the last 14 Big 12 titles, plays its Sunflower State rival Monday night.
 The Jayhawks have to win then to avoid falling three games behind with only three games to play.